kngevrything/MMM-homecal/README.md

 cd ~/MagicMirror/modules
 git clone https://github.com/kngevrything/MMM-homecal.git
 ```

 ## ⚠️ Assumptions and Limitations

 This module makes several assumptions about input data and configuration in order to function correctly.

+### 🔒 Known Limitation: NBA Calendar Feeds Block Node.js Requests

+Some external calendars (like the NBA feed) reject requests from non-browser user agents.
+This module assumes the upstream calendar module can fetch the feed successfully.
+If not, you may need to:
+- Modify the user-agent header in your calendar fetcher (not recommended), or
+- Use a proxy server or forked calendar module with custom headers, or
+- Use a purpose-built fetcher module for feeds that require custom headers

 ### 📅 Calendar Event Structure

 - Events must be received from the default MagicMirror `calendar` module via the `CALENDAR_EVENTS`